drummonds/samsung-remote/README.md

 # samsung-remote

 A golang library for remote controlling Samsung televisions via http(s) or websocket connection.

+I have forked this from github.com/rainu/samsung-remote which has now been archived.

 There are two ways to control the Samsung TV: via HTTP or via websockets.
 Each interface can do a little more or less than the other.
 The HTTP interface is synchronous.
 The WS interface is asynchronous.
 The HTTP interface can be used without authorization.
 With the WS interface, permission may need to be granted in Samsung TV.
 Furthermore, I have observed with my TV that this only works with the WSS interface!

 # usage

 ```go
 package main